 While some password managers focus on individual users and small groups, LastPass also has a comprehensive tier of business-focused plans, with features to fit many types of organizations.

 If you are a single user or manage a small team, you should investigate Bitwarden.
 They offer a free plan, as well as organizational accounts that could meet your needs.
 Their code is open source and has been audited by a respected security firm.
 And I’ve not seen any reports of them being hacked or leaking data.

 If you need a password manager for a corporate environment, you may want to check out 1Password or perhaps Dashlane.
 They both offer a full range of business features and strong security policies.

 LastPass review conclusion

-Other password managers reviews you may want to check out:
+Here are other password manager reviews you may want to check out as well:

 Yes, it was hacked multiple times before with the latest cyber attack striking LastPass a couple of days ago.
 Fortunately, no user data was compromised due to the attack.
 However, back in 2015, LastPass suffered its most severe security breach which compromised users’ email addresses, authentication hashes, password reminders, and other personal information.

 Despite the infamous 2015 data breach, LastPass is still considered one of the most secure password managers around – plus, it’s simple to use.
 It utilizes military-grade 256-bit AES encryption with PBKDF2 SHA-256 and salted hashes to make sure all passwords are stored safely.

 Whether you’re making use of a 14-day or a 30-day free trial of LastPass plans, after it comes to an end your account will simply be converted to its standard free version.
 This means you won’t be able to use any premium features anymore.
 Nevertheless, you won’t lose any of your data.